grizzlysmit/gzzopt/README.md

 </pre>

 ######NB#######
-Have to use *strvalue* to allow arbitary strings, should just been a variant of *positional* but my compiler goes to the **template** version instead.
+Have to use *strvalue* to allow arbitary strings, should just been a variant of *positional* but my compiler goes to the **template** version instead. :P

 ####A brief explanation of the format of a program using gxxopts####